 Absence From Final Examinations

-A student who, because of illness or personal emergency, cannot be present for a scheduled final examination must inform the Registrar's Office as soon as possible and indicate the reasons for the absence.
-The Registrar's Office will inform the instructor and the dean of the student's absence.
+A student who, because of illness or personal emergency, cannot be present for a scheduled final examination must inform the Office of the Registrar as soon as possible and indicate the reasons for the absence.
+The Office of the Registrar will inform the instructor and the dean of the student's absence.
 The student must arrange with the instructor for a makeup examination if the student still cannot be present for the regularly scheduled makeup examination day.
-The instructor will inform the Registrar's Office of the arrangement and provide the Office with the exam so that it can be given to the student.
+The instructor will inform the Office of the Registrar of the arrangement and provide the office with the exam so that it can be given to the student.

 Students may not request incompletes in advance for an in-class final examination.
 The student must take the makeup examination as soon as possible, but no later than the date indicated in the academic calendar governing the completion of outstanding work.